shawon-analyst/Hospital-ER-Performance-Dashboard/README.md

 ## 📥 How to Explore the Project
 If you would like to explore the interactive dashboard yourself:
-1. Download the `project.xlsx` file from this repository. 📂
+1. Download the `Hospital Emergency Room Data.csv` file from this repository. 📂
 2. Open it in **Microsoft Excel**. 💻
 3. Use the slicers to filter data and see the visuals update in real-time! 🖱️